Kl4rity/QuorumP2PPayment/quorum-docker-Nnodes/Nnodes/README.md

 In addition we create some utility scripts on the host.

   * A *docker-compose.yml* file that can be used with docker-compose to create the network of containers.
-  * Two sample contract creation scripts:
-    * *contract_pub.js* - creates a public contract, visible to all.
-    * *contract_pri.js* - creates a private contract between the sender and Node 2.

 Refer to the *setup.sh* file itself for the full code.